Biography

 Since the mid-1980s, I’ve made art that has visceral impact, rational description and a basis in the political world.
 My installations and printed matter are indebted to conceptual, minimal and feminist art as well as discourse analysis.
 I find or compile collections, re-organizing and activating them to propose new meanings.
-For example, I collected public apologies for my Sorry series, first exhibited in 2002, and later focused on the landmark 2008 apologies to Indigenous people in Canada and Australia.
+For example, I collected public apologies for my SORRY series, first exhibited in 2002, and later focused on the landmark 2008 apologies to Indigenous people in Canada and Australia.
 In 2010, a documentary, We Are Sorry (26 min), was made about my work including conversations with Aboriginal Australian activists stimulated by my public artwork.

 I’ve continued to scale up my projects and use commercial fabrication processes (sign vinyl, offset printing) in order to converse on the scale of mass media.
 Working in Beijing (Red Gate Residency each Fall, 2007–2010) enabled me to explore these processes further while expanding the content of my work (Beijing Cube, 2009; In Conversation with They Chose China, 2010).
 In 2012 I produced, Budget Cuts a large public artwork, to create a news event about cuts to programs supporting Canada’s Indigenous population.

 Steve’s Vinyl was an installation incorporating my late brother’s record collection that became central for the local commemoration of World AIDS Day 2011.
-It was performance-giveaway of the nearly-200 albums, a dance party and community event, hosted by Halifax’s artist-run, Khyber Centre for the Arts.
-The project’s relevance and community is now expanding through the distribution of the Steve’s Vinyl artist’s book that includes a synopsis of Steve’s life; images of the event; and stories about the albums by their new owners (Emily Carr Press’ Pile Driver Editions and Visual AIDS, New York, 2013).
+It was a performance-giveaway of the nearly-200 albums, a dance party and community event, hosted by Halifax’s artist-run, Khyber Centre for the Arts.
+The project’s relevance and community is now expanding through the distribution of the Steve’s Vinyl artist’s book that includes a synopsis of Steve’s life; images of the event; and stories about the albums by their new owners (Emily Carr Press’ Pile Driver Editions and Visual AIDS, New York, 2013.
+Edition 200).
 Launches became another place of engagement.
 At the New York launch, jointly hosted by Printed Matter Inc and Visual AIDS, the audience at Artists Space danced to “Power of Love” at the end of my talk.
 I’m excited about the prospect of collective voice / collective action becoming scripted into upcoming work.

 Increasingly, my work becomes a backdrop within which something can happen that galvanizes community action.
 My artist books and printed matter are an integral part of my practice.
 As works in themselves, they describe and expand a project while extending the works' reach through distribution.